 What's being done to address the council’s gender pay gap?

-The council is committed to tackling low pay and as a result pays a low pay supplement equivalent to the foundation living wage rate, wherever the council’s minimum hourly rate of pay is less.
+The council is committed to tackling low pay.
+We pay a low pay supplement equivalent to the foundation living wage rate.
+This is paid wherever the council’s minimum hourly rate of pay is less.

 - Continuing to monitor leavers by gender and grade, including reasons for leaving.